Teriks/LibLSLCC/README.md

  * Deprecated function usage.

-That's not everything just some common ones, the list is pretty long.
+That's not everything, just some common ones; the list is pretty long.
 I suggest you mess around with the editor releases to discover what all LibLSLCC can tell you about your code.